Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: Simulations and Analysis

-We conduct simulations over $60$ random seeds, where the initial obstacle positions vary across seeds, and all the following simulation results are average values.
+For comparison, we present the other three ISAC signal transmission schemes as baselines: \begin{itemize} \item \textbf{Traditional sensing and communication signals transmission (Trad-SC)} \cite{continuous}.
+As discussed in \sectionref{trad}, ISAC signals are transmitted at each time slot.
+The inflation-based DWA is employed to generate C\&C signals. \item \textbf{Periodic sensing and communication signal transmission (P-SC)} \cite{period}.
+The sensing and C\&C signals are transmitted every 10 time slots.
+The KF and MD-DWA are used for prediction and C\&C signal generation. \item \textbf{Event-trigger sensing and communication signal transmission (ET-SC)} \cite{ET}.
+This is a commonly method in robotic control system, in which control signals are triggered when the accumulated error exceeds a threshold.
+We extend the method for sensing and C\&C signals transmission: If no obstacles are detected, signals are transmitted when $\det({\widetilde{\bm\Gamma}}(t_i)) \ge 0.01$; otherwise, they are transmitted when $\det({\widetilde{\bm\Gamma}}(t_i)) \ge 0.001$.
+The KF and MD-DWA are also adopted in this scheme. \end{itemize}

+To examine objective-related performance, \figref{statistics} presents the task success rate, total number of transmitted signals, total number of time slots to complete the task, UAV flying distance, the minimum Euclidean distance to obstacles, and total number of transmission slots under the four schemes.
 First, the task success rates under different schemes are shown in \figref{success_rate}, representing the probability that the UAV successfully avoids obstacles and reaches its destination.
 It is no surprising that Trad-SC achieves a 100\% success rate, as ISAC signals are transmitted every time slot.
 This enables the BS to continuously update the UAV's position and provide real-time control.
 Remarkably, our proposed GOSC also achieves a 100\% success rate.
 This can be attributed to the effectiveness-aware DQN, which selectively transmits task-critical signals based on their effectiveness level.
 In contrast, ET-SC achieves a 95\% success rate.
 Indeed, its performance is highly sensitive to the signal transmission threshold.
 A lower threshold increases the likelihood of success but requires the BS to transmit more signals.
 Finally, P-SC yields the lowest success rate.
 The main reason is that when the UAV approaches obstacles, essential C\&C signals are needed to guide avoidance maneuvers.
 However, under P-SC, signal transmission follows a fixed periodic schedule, which may fail to provide vital updates when the UAV is approaching obstacles.